Introducing this must-have, which makes grandmothers feel good. 😄

 Leaving a little powder on the ground from time to time helps them to replenish their supply.

 A little powder is spread on the ground at the foot of the plant.

-To find out which plant needs it and how much, the muscle test can be used.
+To find out which plant needs it and how much, the felt sense can be used.

 What are the benefits of Epsom salt?

 There are many therapeutic benefits for humans, animals and plants.